5GExchange/nsd-service-generator/README.md

 egress = 'SAP1'
 ```

-Specify the total number of VNFs the NSD should include, the instances will randomly be referenced in the generated service descriptor according to the information of the previous dict.
+Specify the total number of VNFs the NSD should include, the instances will randomly be referenced in the generated service descriptor according to the information specified in the previous list of dicts.

 ```
 nf_instances = 30